- 1.What you need to know

 Scientists have known for over a decade that A chemical messenger (neurotransmitter) that regulates movement and emotions.-related drugs for Parkinson’s could be linked to ICDs in some patients.
 However, it was not until 2004 that people living with Parkinson’s began to learn that ICDs could be a rare side effect of dopamine agonists.
 By 2007, researchers at the National Institute for Neurological Diseases and Stroke (NINDS) were reporting that these behaviors could affect up to 14 percent of Parkinson’s patients on dopamine agonists.
 Today, that number is thought to be even higher.

-Currently, most of the medications for Parkinson’s---including amantadine, levodopa, pramipexole, pergolide, ropinerole, selegiline and others, as well as surgical treatments such as pallidotomy and deep brain stimulation---have been linked to impulse control disorders in scientific studies.
+Currently, most of the medications for Parkinson’s---including amantadine, The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine., pramipexole, pergolide, ropinerole, selegiline and others, as well as surgical treatments such as pallidotomy and deep brain stimulation---have been linked to impulse control disorders in scientific studies.

 The ICDs found in people living with Parkinson’s include:

 - Compulsive shopping